 - Terms can go out 120 days and exceptions to 150 days

 5. Merchant Cash Advance

-Another sound solution for business owners struggling with credit scores, merchant cash advances are a great way to receive funding fast.
-Through a merchant cash advance, you’re able to sell a portion of future credit card sales at a discount for instant cash flow.
+Another sound solution for business owners struggling with credit scores, merchant cash advances is a great way to receive funding fast.
+Through a merchant cash advance, you can sell a portion of future credit card sales at a discount for instant cash flow.

 - Rate: 1.10% up to 1.45% Factor Rate (This is not an interest rate)

 - Terms: No term limits estimated payback periods are 6 to 18 months